 Michael Chabon and the Many Genres

-The dogged quest to uncover the true identity of the dead man, a former chess prodigy, unfolds in classic noir tradition, a familiar form that helps lead the reader into Chabon's imagined land of the Federal District of Sitka.
-"One of the reasons that I chose to work in the form of the detective novel is so that it would afford me the opportunity to explore and explain the world that we were moving in, to investigate it, literally, so that a reader that didn't know anything about it would be able to find out along with the main character," he said.
+Chabon also explained why he wrote the book as a detective novel.
+He says, "One of the reasons that I chose to work in the form of the detective novel is so that it would afford me the opportunity to explore and explain the world that we were moving in, to investigate it, literally, so that a reader that didn't know anything about it would be able to find out along with the main character."

 We always enjoy Michael's work and his latest book sounds quite interesting.
 The Yiddish Policemen's Union is getting rave reviews so far.
 We love the colorful cover artwork as well.